revisium/prisma-pg-json/README.md

 </div>

-Type-safe PostgreSQL query builder for Prisma with advanced JSON/JSONB support and complex filtering.

 ## Overview

 A universal query builder that generates parameterized SQL queries for PostgreSQL through Prisma, with special focus on JSON/JSONB operations that go beyond standard Prisma capabilities.